Canada vows income support, mulls emergency measures to slow coronavirus

 Trudeau later told reporters he was examining whether to invoke the rarely-used 1988 Emergencies Act, which would allow Ottawa to override provinces and restrict the movement of people and goods.
 He spoke after Ontario declared a state of emergency, banned gatherings of more than 50 people and ordered the closure of bars and restaurants.
 Ontario Premier Doug Ford committed C$300 million to boost the province's healthcare system.

-Alberta also declared a state of emergency that Premier Jason Kenney said allows health authorities to ensure adequate staffing levels, for example, by canceling scheduled vacations.
+British Columbia and Alberta were among the provinces that declared states of emergency.
+Alberta Premier Jason Kenney said the declaration allows health authorities to ensure adequate staffing levels, for example, by cancelling scheduled vacations.
 Deputy Prime Minister Chrystia Freeland said using the Emergencies Act was "a measure of last resort ...
 We would never introduce it without careful consultation with the provinces".

 Ottawa announced on Monday the closure of borders to foreign citizens, excluding U.S. citizens.
 The province of British Columbia wants the ban imposed on Americans as well.
 "We'll work very closely with B.C. and I understand their concerns," Public Safety Minister Bill Blair told the Canadian Broadcasting Corporation.